growthfield/NNWebSocket/README.md

     // 'connect_failed' event listener will be called when client can't connect to server [socket on:@"connect_failed" listener:^(NNArgs* args) {
-        NSError* error  = [args get:0];
+        // connect_failed event has 1 arg, which is cause of connection failure NSError* error  = [args get:0];
         NSLog(@"Could not connect to server! code=%d domain=%@", error.code, error.domain);
     }];